llnl/smith/src/docs/sphinx/dev_guide/testing.rst

       >>> socket.gethostname().rstrip('1234567890')
       >>> exit()

-  Currently, there are configuration json files for TOSS4 and BlueOS which can be used as reference.
+  Currently, there are configuration json files for TOSS4 which can be used as reference.

 #. **Build the code.**